Photo by Mapbox on Unsplash

-Group of people sitting around a white boardroom table.
+Three people meeting to discuss app development.
 Mapbox Uncharted ERG (mapbox.com/diversity-inclusion) created these images to encourage and enable everyone in tech to represent LGBTQIA+ people at work, including collaboration and teamwork, leadership, design, engineering, and mobile development.
 These photos are free for anyone to use, as long as the use contains attribution to Mapbox.
 For more information see bit.ly/QueerTechPhotosAnnounce.
 For the full collection visit https://bit.ly/3chojW5

 Related tags